UPDATED on Aug. 28, 2021

 You can use your subscription to activate dozens of TV Everywhere apps on your streaming device or smartphone.
 You can try out fuboTV free for 7 days.
 A subscription costs $64.99 per month.

 YouTube TV is another option to stream FOX live without a cable TV subscription.
 There are 85+ channels and unlimited Cloud DVR for $64.99 per month.
 YouTube TV offers a free 7-day trial.

-FOX is available on AT&T TV’s Entertainment bundle, which costs $69.99 per month.
+FOX is available on DIRECTV STREAM’s Entertainment bundle, which costs $69.99 per month.
 Subscribers get 65+ channels, 20 hours of Cloud DVR and 40,000 on-demand shows.

 What’s the best way to watch FOX online?

 There are a lot of options out there, so let’s narrow down a few in case you can’t use an antenna to watch FOX without cable.

 Vidgo has 95+ channels, and it’s the cheapest way to get a local FOX station.
 This new streaming service has a basic menu, and no Cloud DVR.
 You can sign up for Vidgo, and pay $10 per month for the first month.
 The regular price of $55 per month starts after that.

 fuboTV has 116+ channels, including local stations, ESPN, FS1, NFL Network, NBA TV, Big Ten Network.
 Roku, Amazon Fire TV, Apple TV and Smart TVs all have apps for fuboTV.
 New customers can sign up for a 7-day free trial.

 This article was published Dec.
 3, 2017, and has been updated.